aaronallport/aaronallport.github.io/_posts/2020-06-25-devops-in-salesforce-failing-to-plan-is-planning-to-fail.md

 ---
 layout: post
-title: DevOps in Salesforce: Failing to Plan is Planning to Fail
+title: DevOps in Salesforce - Failing to Plan is Planning to Fail
 status: published
 type: post
 published: true